rcliftonharvey/rchcodetimer/README.md

    // Define a test function in e.g. a header void runTest (double* Output)
    {
-      RCH::CodeTimer timer (Output); // Instantiated with the address to Output
+      RCH::CodeTimer timer (Output); // Forward the variable pointer into the constructor

       for (unsigned int step=0; step<100000; ++step)
       {